mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *there is one quality which one must possess to win, and that is definiteness of purpose, the knowledge of what one wants, and a burning desire to possess it.*
+> *luck is a matter of preparation meeting opportunity.*

 </div>
 <!-- quote-end -->